jun-uen0/articles/about/about_en.md

 - Infrastructure setup and optimization using AWS
 - Monitoring system implementation with Zabbix, Grafana, and Prometheus
 - Infrastructure as Code (IaC) management using Terraform
+- Automation of web server setup using Ansible

-**Technologies:** AWS, Grafana, Prometheus, Zabbix, Terraform, Docker, GitHub Actions
+**Technologies:** AWS, Grafana, Prometheus, Zabbix, Terraform, Ansible, Docker

 ### # Data Engineer
 _October 2024 — February 2025_